HenryCook/vagrant-kubernetes/README.md

 Using the docs on [kubernetes.io](kubernetes.io) I was able to piece this cluster together.

-As per Kubernetes' instructions I have installed the `kubelet` and docker binaries, and then configured all the other components via static pod manifests (see the `files/manifests` directory).
+As per Kubernetes' instructions I have installed the `kubelet` and docker binaries, and then configured all the other components via static pod manifests (see the `files/manifests` directory) and also via `kubectl create -f`.
 This allows for a very clean and repeatable bootstrap experience.
 I have used the `hyperkube` Docker image that contains the `hyperkube` all-in-one binary, which means you can run all your components with just the one binary e.g. `kube-proxy`, `kube-apiserver`, `kube-controller-manager` and `kube-scheduler`.

 ### SSL